bloodaxis/Elden-Ring-Appearance-Copier/README.md

-# Elden Ring Appearance Copier — System Edition
+# Elden Ring Appearance Copier

 This package first uses Python and PySide6 already installed on the system.
 If PySide6 is unavailable, the launchers offer to install it into a